beemfx/Castle/README.md

 This is the C version of Castle.

 ## Building
-Compile castle.c with your favorite C compiler.
-It's my first C program so it might not be compatible with some.
-It was originally compiled with Borland C++ 4.52.
+Being that this was my first C program it is not ANSI compliant and has limited compiler support.
+It was originally compiled using Borland C++ 4.52 and that can compile it to a working binary (an ide project is provided).
+The code could be modified to compile on modern compiles with a few tweaks, but I want to preserve the original code as is.

 ## History
 Originated: 1997